<br>PV Paris savoir-faire manifesto

 TWO SPECIAL GUESTS EMBODYING CREATIVE INNOVATION

+For this edition, Première Vision Paris welcomes designers Victor Clavelly and Alexis Mabille as special guests from the fashion world.
+Through their contemporary and forward-thinking perspectives, they will contribute to the broader conversation surrounding the evolution of creative practices and innovation within the industry.
 They will notably take part in dedicated conferences exploring their respective journeys and the essence of their creative approaches, offering audiences privileged insight into the world of haute couture and their experimentation with emerging technologies.
 Echoing these future-oriented visions, the Prospective Area will also showcase their curated selection of pioneering materials, providing a tangible illustration of the new aesthetic and technological territories redefining the industry.

+Victor Clavelly is an independent creative entity exploring the convergence of fashion, technology, and speculative storytelling.
+Specializing in 3D printing applied to garments, the studio develops a sculptural, hybrid, and experimental design language that challenges conventional approaches to fashion creation and opens new creative possibilities at the intersection of craftsmanship and innovation.
 Alexis Mabille is a French fashion designer and the artistic director of his eponymous house.
 28 January marked a significant turning point for the Spring-Summer 2026 collection: the moment haute couture entered the era of artificial intelligence.
 Through this bold vision, the designer imagines a new fashion landscape where artisanal craftsmanship meets the technologies of tomorrow, opening the way to a new era in which digital innovation and couture elegance coexist in perfect harmony.

 Desktop alt textMobile alt text